Should I Stay or Should I Go?

 That said, be kind with your timing.
 Holidays or birthdays are awful times to break up with someone.
 Same goes for around big exams or competitions, or when a person is in the midst of a serious crisis outside the relationship, like a problem with their own health, a death in the family or another major crisis.
 Sometimes that timing is unavoidable, but when possible, a better tactic if you're feeling the breakup mojo coming on during those times is to ask for some space, or to focus on the friendship part of your relationship during those times, and then do a breakup after the holiday, stressful time or crisis has passed or calmed down.

 Splitting up is something to ideally do in person, face to face.
-Texting or voice mail is great for reminding someone to pick up the milk or sending a cute note, but they're pretty heartless ways to split up with someone.
+Texting or voice mail are great for reminding someone to pick up the milk or sending a cute note, but as ways to split up with someone, they're best to avoid if you can, since they usually feel pretty rough on the other end.
 If you're in a long-distance relationship where a face-to-face meeting is impossible for a long time, or could only happen at great cost to both people, choose to split with something like a long phone call or a tool like Skype where you can talk face-to-face virtually.

 Be clear and direct.
 When you know you want or need to break up, it's not time for negotiation or discussions about how to fix things.
 That time is done.
 You need to be very clear that you are choosing to break up and that a break up is what's happening.
 Statements like "I think we should maybe break up," or "I don't think this will work out," aren't closing statements, but sound like openings to negotiate or bargain.
 Instead, statements like, "I need for us to break up," "I feel we've tried all the ways to fix this without results, so I need to be finished, and I want to split up now," or even "I'm breaking this off with you," or "I'm leaving this relationship," are better.